OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

     </p>

-We are using the vcard microformat in this template so the address can get picked-up by consumers that understand this format.
+We are using the [vCard microformat](http://microformats.org/wiki/vCard) in this template so the address can get picked up by consumers that understand this format.

 ### The Editor View